Generate deployments via the Deployments API

 have a monorepo setup, you may want to specify something more precise, e.g.

-• environment Identifier for the app's environment.
+• environment (string, optional) Identifier for the app's environment.
 For example, production or staging.
 If not provided, will be set to the value "default".

 11T02:22:47Z".
 Defaults to current time.

-• description Optional string description for the deployment.
+• description (string, optional) string description for the deployment.
+The description is shown in a tooltip in the Deployment Insights table next to the version identifier.
 Maximum length 2048 characters.

-• commitSha Optional full sha of the latest commit in the deployment (e.g. "3fc4a317364fa427cfa8238369eb8535aa1d1670").
-Used to calculate what commits and pull requests were included in the deployment.
+• commitSha (string, optional) full sha of the latest commit in the deployment (e.g. "3fc4a317364fa427cfa8238369eb8535aa1d1670").
+Used to calculate which commits and pull requests were included in the deployment.
 It is also used for revert detection, if you have automatic change failure detection enabled for your application.

-• repositoryFullName Required if commitSha is given.
-The repository's full name for the commit (e.g. "octocat/example").
+• repositoryFullName (string, required if commitSha is given) The repository's full name for the commit (e.g. "octocat/example").

 Example request with curl